 FREQUENTLY ASKED QUESTIONS

 Microneedling is not recommended if you suffer from an active infection/lesion, have wound healing issues, have had very recent injectables/fillers, or have serious underlying health concerns.

 No, microneedling does not hurt.
 The procedure is gentle, yet incredibly effective.
 A topical numbing cream is applied prior to the procedure to reduce any discomfort.
 I will be checking in with you to ensure your comfort during the entire process.

 Results may be seen and felt even after one treatment.
 3-6 treatments spaced 4-6 weeks apart is recommended.
 Maintenance treatments should be done 1-2x’s per year.

 There is very little downtime.
-You may feel like you have a mild sunburn, dryness, peeling, or slight swelling for anywhere around 12-48 hours.
+You may feel like you have a mild sunburn, dryness, peeling, or slight swelling for anywhere around 12-48 hours, depending on your skin type.
 For that day, you should avoid: